refinedev/refine/documentation/blog/2023-12-26-build-an-app.md

 After completing the minimum viable product(MVP), it's important to extensively test your app with actual users and integrate the feedback into your project.

-Though the built-in refine components and hooks have been designed to be testable, it's not necessary to test them again.
-The refine team has thoroughly tested them.
-Therefore, When using refine, it's recommended you write end-to-end tests instead.
+Though the built-in Refine components and hooks have been designed to be testable, it's not necessary to test them again.
+The Refine team has thoroughly tested them.
+Therefore, When using Refine, it's recommended you write end-to-end tests instead.

 ## 8. Security and Performance Optimization